-- 7. An industry Signatory that is affected by an unwanted organism and a beneficiary of the response has the right to be represented on RSL. - 8.
-Response strategic decisions start and stop with RSL, where decisions are within industry fiscal caps and MPI financial appropriations.5 - 9.
-RSL will contain people with the skills needed to make the most effective decisions. - 10.
-RSL membership numbers will not be capped. - 11.
-RSL membership will generally start wider and narrow as appropriate. - 12.
-All RSL members will have access to the same information to ensure the most informed decisions. - 13.
-Continuity of RSL members is critical for a response, however, membership can evolve.
+- 7. An industry Signatory that is affected by an unwanted organism and a beneficiary of the response has the right to be represented on Response Governance. - 8.
+Response strategic decisions start and stop with Response Governance, where decisions are within industry fiscal caps and MPI financial appropriations.5 - 9.
+Response Governance will contain people with the skills needed to make the most effective decisions. - 10.
+Response Governance membership numbers will not be capped. - 11.
+Response Governance membership will generally start wider and narrow as appropriate. - 12.
+All Response Governance members will have access to the same information to ensure the most informed decisions. - 13.
+Continuity of Response Governance members is critical for a response, however, membership can evolve.
 For example, there may be escalation or de-escalation of members based on the biosecurity risks to be managed and/or to accommodate the delegated authority required for the strategic decisions to be made. - 14.
-RSL members are responsible for providing relevant and appropriate information to their organisation and its members at an appropriate time, and in accordance with confidentiality provisions.
-They are also responsible for tabling any relevant feedback from their organisations back to RSL.
+Response Governance members are responsible for providing relevant and appropriate information to their organisation and its members at an appropriate time, and in accordance with confidentiality provisions.
+They are also responsible for tabling any relevant feedback from their organisations back to Response Governance. - 15.
+Cost-shares and fiscal caps for a biosecurity response will be pre-agreed and documented in an Operational Agreement.
+Where cost-shares and fiscal caps have not been pre-agreed, they will be negotiated in a separate process outside of the response.6